samhitapn/SOLYNTA_PilotProject/README.md

 #### Django

-To download and install Django, follow the instructions detailed in this page based on yo : https://docs.djangoproject.com/en/4.2/intro/contributing/.
+To download and install Django, follow the instructions detailed in this page based on your operating system : https://docs.djangoproject.com/en/4.2/topics/install/.

  or follow the following steps (via terminal for creating a virtual environment on unix based operating systems or Mac):